mapbox/vector-tile-spec/1.0.2-draft/README.md

 ## 3. Internal structure

-A vector tile can consist of one or more named layers and containing one or more features.
+A vector tile may consist of one or more named layers and containing one or more features.

-Features contain an id, attributes, geometries (either point, linestring, or polygon) and an optional raster.
-It is expected that that either the `raster` field is set or the `geometry` field has repeated data, but not both.
+Features MAY contain an `id` and `tags` (attributes) and MUST contain either a `geometry` (either point, linestring, or polygon) or a `raster` field.
+A feature SHALL NOT contain both a `raster` and a `geometry` field.
+If a feature has a `geometry` field it MUST also have a `type` field to describe the `geometry`.

 ### 3.1.
 Geometry Encoding

 Geometries are stored as an a single array of integers that represent a command,x,y stream (where command is a rendering command like `move_to` or `line_to`).
 Commands are encoded only when they change.

-Geometries with multiple parts (multipoint, multiline, or multipolygon) should be encoded one after another in the same `geometry` field and therefore are "flattened".
-Geometries with only a single part will have only a single `move_to` present.
-For multipoints and multilines a repeated `move_to` will indicate another part of a multipart geometry.
-For polygons a repeated `move_to` will indicate either another exterior of a new polygon part or an interior ring of the previous polygon part.
-The winding order should be used to distinguish between the two types: polygon interior rings (holes) must be oriented with the opposite winding order than their parent exterior rings and all interior rings must directly follow the exterior ring they belong to.
+Geometries with multiple parts (multipoint, multiline, or multipolygon) MUST be encoded one after another in the same `geometry` field and therefore are "flattened".
+Geometries with only a single part MUST have only a single `move_to` present.
+For multipoints and multilines a repeated `move_to` SHALL indicate another part of a multipart geometry.
+For polygons a repeated `move_to` SHALL indicate either another exterior of a new polygon part or an interior ring of the previous polygon part.
+The winding order MUST be used to distinguish between the two types: polygon interior rings (holes) must be oriented with the opposite winding order than their parent exterior rings and all interior rings MUST directly follow the exterior ring to which they belong.

-The exterior ring shall have a positive area as calculated by applying the [surveyor's formula](https://en.wikipedia.org/wiki/Shoelace_formula) to the vertices of the polygon in tile coordinates.
+The exterior ring MUST have a positive area as calculated by applying the [surveyor's formula](https://en.wikipedia.org/wiki/Shoelace_formula) to the vertices of the polygon in tile coordinates.
 In screen coordinates (with the Y axis positive down) this makes the exterior ring's winding order appear clockwise.
 In a frame where the Y axis is positive up, this would make the winding order appear counter clockwise.

 Geometry collections are not supported.

-Geometries should be clipped, reprojected into spherical mercator, converted to screen coordinates, and [delta](http://en.wikipedia.org/wiki/Delta_encoding) and [zigzag](https://developers.google.com/protocol-buffers/docs/encoding#types) encoded.
+Geometries SHOULD be clipped, reprojected into spherical mercator, converted to screen coordinates, and MUST be [delta](http://en.wikipedia.org/wiki/Delta_encoding) and [zigzag](https://developers.google.com/protocol-buffers/docs/encoding#types) encoded.

 ### 3.2.
 Feature Attributes